ohAnd/dtuGateway/readme.md

 - serving the readed data per /api/data
 - configuration of bindings with seperate activation and login data setting
 - binding: updating openHab instance with readed data and pulling set data from the instance
-- binding: updating to a MQTT broker with readed data [OPEN: pulling set power data from the mqtt instance]
+- binding: updating to a MQTT broker with readed data incl. set PowerLimit over MQTT
-  - 2 ways to configure - simple mqtt publishing with base topic or HA MQTT AutoDiscovery based
+  - 2 ways to configure - simple mqtt publishing with base topic or together with HA MQTT AutoDiscovery based
   - for all publishing retain flag is set (keeping last seen data in broker)

 #### display support